Giwayume/godot-svg/README.md

 ***SVGs vs Sprites***

-Godot is much faster at drawing raster textures in 2D.
+Godot is generally much faster at drawing raster textures in 2D.
 Whenever you can get away with it, you should prefer using Sprites instead of SVGs.

 ***Scaling***